 Dirt, dust, pet dander and mold can collect in the air ducts impacting the quality of air in the home.
 A thorough cleaning every few years is important for removing these materials.
 Because this involves specialized equipment, a homeowner should enlist the help of an HVAC professional for optimum results.
 Also, be aware that while you may want to open the windows to get some fresh air, this can actually allow pollen to seep deeper into your home, so try to keep them, and doors closed as much as possible.

 Ultraviolet light can kill both mold and bacteria, preventing the return of these allergy-provoking irritants after coils and ducts are clean.
-A UV lamp also improves the efficiency of an air conditioning system by enhancing the movement of air through cleaner coils and ducts.
+UV lamps also improve the efficiency of an air conditioning system by enhancing the movement of air through cleaner coils and ducts.

 Climate Design Is Ready to Help with Additional Air Purification Solutions